-Based on the outcomes of our assessment, we recommend strengthening the building to achieve a seismic rating 67%NBS (IL4).
+Based on the outcomes of our assessment, and the use of the building we recommend strengthening the building to achieve a seismic rating 67%NBS (IL4).

 A technical summary of the DSA is presented in Appendix A.

 1 PROJECT BACKGROUND